-The Kent Historical Society celebrated postcards this summer with its exhibit, “Greetings from Kent,” showcasing the local landscape as seen through the lens of postcard photographers.
+The Kent Historical Society celebrated postcards in the summer of 2016 with its exhibit, “Greetings from Kent,” showcasing the local landscape as seen through the lens of postcard photographers.
 The exhibit was held at the town’s historic building, the Swift House, at 12 Maple Street.

 There is much to be celebrated in what postcards can provide – a look back at the town of Kent over more than 100 years.
 Many of these images were from postcard kits that were popular for individuals to create their own cards.
 The Historical Society put the exhibition together through loans from local residents and collectors, as well as its own collection.
 KHS Trustee Melissa Cherniske was the guest curator.